CalemRoelofs/Stonks/README.md

-"# Simple stock ticker to learn Go and Vue with"
+# Simple stock ticker to learn Go and Vue with